callstack/react-native-builder-bob/docs/pages/build.md

 Enable compiling source files with Babel and use commonjs module system.

 This is useful for running the code in Node (SSR, tests etc.).
-The output file should be referenced in the `main` field of `package.json`.
+The output file should be referenced in the `main` field and `exports['.'].require` field of `package.json`.

 By default, the code is compiled to support last 2 versions of modern browsers.
 It also strips TypeScript and Flow annotations, and compiles JSX.
 You can customize the environments to compile for by using a [browserslist config](https://github.com/browserslist/browserslist#config-file).